top of page

 Become a member-producer of the farmers' market for the 2025 season

 Farmers’ markets offer opportunities for small businesses to grow and reach customers.
 The direct-to-consumer sales model allows vendors to simultaneously make money, promote their products, receive customer feedback, and build brand recognition in the local community.
+The Hancock County Farmers’ Market partners with area agencies to accept the Ohio Direction Card and customers can use their debit/credit cards to purchase tokens that spend like cash.

 Application process